-15) A version of a data file that is kept for reference and regularly updated, and from which copies are refreshed (Oxford Dictionary).
-In the South Korean fee schedule master file, the information such as fee-schedule code, date of benefit listing, classification number, Korean name, English name, additional charge, surgery, and unit price per type are included.
+16) A version of a data le that is kept for reference and regularly updated, and from which copies are refreshed (Oxford Dictionary).
+In the South Korean fee schedule master le, the information such as fee-schedule code, date of bene t listing, classi cation number, Korean name, English name, additional charge, surgery, and unit price per type are included.